thurchito/neoPDF2Muse/README.md

 ## 📜 Scripts

 *   **`main.py`:** The main entry point of the application.
-It orchestrates the entire process: downloading checkpoints, converting PDF to PNG, running homr, joining MusicXML files, converting to MuseScore format, and cleaning up temporary files.
+It orchestrates the entire process: downloading checkpoints, converting PDF to PNG, running *homr*, joining MusicXML files, converting to MuseScore format, and cleaning up temporary files.
-*   **`download_checkpoints.py`:** Handles downloading the pre-trained homr model checkpoints if they are not already present in the expected location.
 *   **`pdf_to_png.py`:** Converts each page of a PDF file into a separate PNG image using the `pdf2image` library (which depends on Poppler).
 *   **`musicxml_utils.py`:** Provides utility functions for working with MusicXML files:
     *   `join_musicxml_files()`: Combines multiple MusicXML files (typically one per page) into a single MusicXML file.